SOCIAL SECURITY & ITIN

 Documents Needed for the SSN application

-You will need to include the following documents in your SSN application.
-Additional requirements will be listed in each specific status below:
+You will need to include the following documents in your SSN application:

 |F-1 Student Working On-Campus at UMass||

 |F-1 Student on OPT||

 |Third Party (non-UMass sponsored: Fulbright, LAPSAU, US AID, etc.)||

 Social Security Denial Letter